 Although having a teenager on an insurance policy is expensive, most states require all drivers within a household to have auto liability insurance before they can legally drive.
 By having auto liability insurance, everyone operating the vehicle will be protected for medical, vehicle repair, and other costs when the policyholder is at fault in an accident.

-- What insurance carrier you hold
+- Your insurance carrier

 - Whether you qualify for discounts

 - Any history of auto accidents from learning to drive

 - Vehicle type and age

 - Whether or not the teen has their own vehicle

 The fastest way to get the numbers you need to properly budget for a 16-year-old driver would be to call your insurance agent.

 Insurance companies set the price for auto insurance using several factors, many of which are impacted simply by your teenager being a teenager.
 Companies consider how many years you've been on the road, your accident and violation history, and the location of where your car is generally parked.
 With a young person on your policy, the price often becomes much more expensive.